geoserver/geoserver/doc/en/user/source/webadmin/tilecache/layers.rst

 Tile Layers
 ===========

 This page shows a listing of all of the layers known to the integrated GeoWebCache.
-It is similar to the :ref:`layerpreview` page for GeoWebCache, and has many of the same options.
+It is similar to the :ref:`layerpreview` for GeoWebCache, with many of the same options.

 .. figure:: img/tilelayers.png
    :align: center